openPMD/openPMD-standard/EXT_ED-PIC.md

                    increases the precision of position attributes for single precision attributes with a large offset from the global origin of the simulation
-    - must have `weightingPower = 0`
+    - advice to implementors: must have `weightingPower = 0`

   - `particlePatches`
     - description: if this record is used in combination with the `globalCellId` record, the `position` for `offset` and `extend` refers to the `globalCellId` and not the in-cell `position`
-    - must have `weightingPower = 0`
+    - advice to implementors: must have `weightingPower = 0`

 - **Optional:**
   - `id`
     - type: *(uint64 / UNSIGNED8)*
     - description: a globally-unique identifying integer for each particle, that can be used to, e.g., track particles.
 This identifying integer should be truly unique within the simulation; in particular, even among different